-From Running Mode, Tap Boost (or the remote trigger button if installed and configured, see page 3 and 12 for details) to sequentially scroll through the boost presets from 1-SCr, as shown below:
+From Running Mode, Tapesoost (or the remote trigger button if installed and configured, see page 3 and 12 for details) to sequentially scroll through the boost presets from SCr-1-6, as shown below:

-Whenever the down/boost button or remote trigger is used to change the preset, that button changes colour momentarily as an additional visual indication that a preset change has occurred.
-The colour that the button changes to can be set in the Colour MENU (see page 17).
+Whenever the down/boost button or remote trigger is used to change the preset, the down/boost button changes colour as an additional visual indication that a preset change has occurred.
+The colour that the button changes to can be set in the Colour MENU (see page 13).

-Whenever the engine is not on boost and a new preset is selected, the display will show the boost preset number, followed by the target boost pressure associated with that preset before returning to Running Mode after a few seconds:
+Whenever the manifold is in vacuum and a new boost preset is selected, the display will show the boost preset number, followed by the target boost pressure associated with that preset before returning to Running Mode after a few seconds:

-If the engine is on boost, the display continues to show real-time boost pressure (doesn't show the preset number or peak boost), but the down/boost button still changes colour to indicate a preset change.
+If the manifold is in boost, the display stays as a boost gauge, but the down/boost button still changes colour to indicate a preset change.